Trainers Webinar # 41

 N Goodfriend Koven photo

 Nora Goodfriend-Koven MPH has been dedicated to issues of equity and health for over 3 decades.
 Presently she is a free-lance Spanish interpreter and a trainer of interpreters.
 A former fulltime and currently adjunct professor at City College of San Francisco (CCSF) in the Health Education Department, Ms. Goodfriend-Koven was the lead instructor coordinator of the HealthCare Interpreter Certificate Program, where she currently teaches an occasional short-term course.
-She developed a 40-hour training course for interpreting in educational settings which has been implemented in several Northern California school-districts.
+She developed a 40-hour training course for interpreting in educational settings which has been implemented in several Northern California school districts.

 You may download the Webinar Policies HERE